 What to expect during the program?

-- Business tools: Session guides, new templates and resources specifically developed for Victorian exporters;
+- Business tools: Session guides, new templates and resources both from Growing Wine Exports and specifically developed for Victorian exporters;

-- Personal assessment: A written review of your readiness to export to China based your application and program preparation work before commencing;
+- Personal assessment: A personal one-on-one review of your readiness to export to China based your application and program preparation work before commencing;

-- Workshops: Participation in two group workshops, Victorian location to be confirmed closer to the workshop dates;
+- Workshops: Participation in three group workshops, Victorian location to be confirmed closer to the workshop dates;

-- Webinars: Access to a specific Wine Victoria China Export Academy webinar that will help you identify and access distribution channels;
+- Webinars: Access to specific Wine Victoria China Export Academy webinars that will help you identify and access distribution channels;

 - Q&A: Access to an online portal with a range of commonly asked questions and answers.